 - Conference passes are £450 + VAT per person, providing access to all conference sessions over both days.

 - Seats for the INCA Awards Dinner on the evening of November 3rd are £99 + VAT per person.
-(We can also offer tables for 10 people at the dinner at a price of £800 + VAT per table, please contact Gill at email@example.com to book your table/s.)
+(We can also offer tables for 10 people at the dinner at a price of £800 + VAT per table, please contact Gill at email@example.com to enquire about late availability of seats for the dinner.)

 Automatic discounts ranging from 10-20% are implemented against the conference pass price, to members in Tiers 1 to 3.
 To access member pricing for the conference, log in to your user account before registering.
 If you are part of an INCA member organisation and don't yet have a user account you can apply for one here (it's quick and free to set up).